Diraksam/ECE143_KobeBryant/README.md

   - Matplotlib
   - Plotly
   - urllib
+  #### - Dependencies can be build with the following command/s:
+    - pip install -name-
+    Example:
+    - pip install plotly

 Additional dependencies that we used for data extraction and cleaning
   - BeautifulSoup

 The main datasets are extracted from basketballreference.com using BeautifulSoup and directly downloaded from Kaggle.

-After building all the dependencies, simply run main.py to obtain all the plots.
+After building all the dependencies, simply run main.py in the Jupyter notebook to get the following output described and shown in the Kobe notebook.

 ## Data Cleaning